-If a friend, coworker, or loved one had cosmetic surgery, they may assume it was done by a plastic surgeon.
-Or if someone had surgery to fix burned skin, they may assume it was done by a cosmetic surgeon.
+If a friend, coworker, or loved one had cosmetic surgery, they may assume it has done by a plastic surgeon.
+Or, if someone had surgery to fix burned skin, he may assume a cosmetic surgeon did it.

 What Is Cosmetic Surgery?

-Cosmetic surgery can be performed anywhere on the body, including the face.
-And because cosmetic surgery does not fix impaired function of a body part, only the appearance of it, it’s considered by the medical industry and by insurance companies to be elective.
+Cosmetic surgery can be done anywhere on the body including the face.
+Also, this surgery does not fix the impaired function of a body part.
+Instead, focuses only on the appearance of it.
+That is why it is considered by the medical industry and by insurance companies to be elective.

 Some examples of cosmetic procedures are: